-Las Vegas — A quartet of unlocked touchscreen-equipped PDA phones based on the Windows Mobile 6 OS Windows Mobile is on tap from unlocked-GSM supplier i-Mate.
+Unlocked-GSM supplier i-Mate unveiled a quartet of unlocked touchscreen-equipped PDA phones based on the Windows Mobile 6 OS Windows Mobile at CTIA 2008.

-Two of the models in the Ultimate series are HSDPA models, and the other two are HSPA models (HSDPA+HSUPA).
-One includes hard dialing keypad, another features hard QWERTY keypad, and one features a touchscreen that slides sideways to reveal a QWERTY keyboard in a manner similar to T-Mobile’s Sidekick Slide.
+Two of the models in i-Mate's Ultimate series are W-CDMA high-speed downling packet access (HSDPA) models, and the other two are high-speed packet access (HSPA) models that combine HSDPA with high-speed uplink packet access (HSUPA).
+One includes a hard dialing keypad, another features a hard QWERTY keypad and one features a touchscreen that slides sideways to reveal a QWERTY keyboard in a manner similar to T-Mobile's Sidekick Slide.

-All models operate in GSM/EDGE mode in the 850, 900, 1800 and 1900MHz bands and in HSDPA or HSPA mode in the 850/1900MHz bands and foreign 2100MHz band.
-All also feature 802.11b/g Wi-Fi, stereo Bluetooth, a microSD slot, and XGA 1,024 by 768 video output with audio for direct connection to projectors and plasma TVs.
+All models operate in GSM/EDGE mode in the 850, 900, 1,800 and 1,900MHz bands and in HSDPA or HSPA mode in the 850/1,900MHz bands and foreign 2100MHz band.
+All also feature Bluetooth, 802.11b/g Wi-Fi, stereo Bluetooth, microSD slot, and XGA 1,024 by 768 video output with audio for direct connection to projectors and plasma TVs.
 Some add GPS.
-Three add a front-facing VGA camera for video calls.
+Three adds front-facing VGA camera for video calls.

 Here's what showgoers will find:

-The Ultimate 6150 with HSDPA features a 2.8-inch touchscreen, a 2-megapixel autofocus camera with flash, a front-facing VGA camera, and an FM radio.
-The 8150 adds a hard dialing keypad and a smaller 2.6-inch touchscreen.
-They’ll be available for the U.S. market.
+The Ultimate 6150 with HSDPA features 2.8-inch touchscreen, 2-megapixel autofocus camera with flash, front-facing VGA camera and FM radio.
+The 8150 adds hard dialing keypad and smaller 2.6-inch touchscreen.
+They'll be available for the U.S. market.

-The HSPA models are the 8502 and 9502, for which the company doesn’t yet plan U.S availability.
+The HSPA models are the 8502 and 9502, for which the company doesn't yet plan U.S. availability.
 Both feature integrated GPS.
-The 8502 features a hard QWERTY keyboard and a 2-megapixel fixed-focus camera.
-The 9502 adds a 3-megapixel autofocus camera, a front-facing VGA camera for video calls, a 2.86-inch touchscreen and a sliding touchscreen that slides to one side to reveal a hard QWERTY keyboard.
+The 8502 features hard QWERTY keyboard and 2-megapixel fixed-focus camera.
+The 9502 adds 3-megapixel autofocus camera, front-facing VGA camera for video calls, 2.86-inch touchscreen and a touchscreen that slides to one side to reveal a hard QWERTY keyboard.
 The device can then be rotated to use the screen in landscape mode, with hard keys arrayed horizontally below.